 Take the Claude Code package + the brand kit + the mockups + the playbook.
 Build it on your own subscription.
 You own every decision.
 Faster iteration loop because no one else is in the way.

-Cost: your time + Claude Pro/Max + ~$215/mo infra
+Cost: your time + Claude Pro/Max + roughly $215/mo infra

 Path B · Hire a developer or agency